dbo99/csdvr----calsimII-data-vis-in-r/README.md

 - WRIMS CalSim output in `.csv` format (not `.dss`).
 If csv file needed, specify `outputname.csv` instead of `outputname.dss` in WRIMS' Decision Variable (DV) field to return both `.csv` and `.dss` files via WRIMS versions 2018 or later (free from Caliornia DWR - email list distribution - link at bottom)
 - R and R libraries specified in `libs.r`
-- Accepts either CalSimII or CalSim 3.0 output, but set up currently for CalSimII's time range only

 ### steps ###